All Episodes

 And so this is what we were supposed to get together and talk about.

-Uh while I was getting ready to go down, he called my room and he said, There's too many people down here and reporters.
+While I was getting ready to go down, he called my room and he said, There's too many people down here and reporters.

 He said, Can we just have coffee in your room?

-Which I ordered coffee to the room and I was a little hesitant, but I thought, you know, this is the attorney general of the state of Arkansas.
+Which I ordered coffee to the room, and I was a little hesitant, but I thought, you know, this is the Attorney General of the state of Arkansas.

 So I did allow him to come to my room.